columbia/xray/demo.md

 We observed that different topics were targeted more frequently than others.
 For example, while disease-related emails were targeted rarely, the debt, loan, pregnancy, and divorce emails were targeted very frequently.
-Most notably, we found that surprisingly many used car ads targeted the <i>debt</i> email.
+Most notably, we found that surprisingly many used car ads targeted the <i>debt</i> and <i>loan</i>
-For example, a used car dealership ad that entices the targeted users to take a Toyota test drive using a $50 gift offering; it clearly targets the keyword "debt" in our inbox.
+emails.
+For example, a car dealership ad that entices the targeted users to take a Toyota test drive using a $50 gift offering; it clearly targets the keyword "debt" in our inbox.
 Other such examples are included in the [table](#table).
 Given the recent reports about